-Long-term Disability Insurance Benefits for Multiple Sclerosis
+Long-term Disability Insurance Benefits for MS

-Applying for long-term disability benefits is never simple and a successful claim always requires careful preparation.
+Applying for long-term disability benefits is never simple, and a successful claim always requires careful preparation.
 If you are applying for benefits for MS, you are facing a unique set of challenges that you need to be aware of before you send in your paperwork.

-1. The difficulties of the relapse/remission cycle of Multiple Sclerosis
+The difficulties of the relapse/remission cycle of Multiple Sclerosis

 As mentioned above, MS is often characterized by a cycle of relapse and remission, especially when it first emerges.
 Therefore, winning disability benefits can be very tricky when all you have is an early diagnosis.